TaufiaHussain/Face-webcam-Detection/README.md

 cd Face-webcam-Detection

 Run the detection script:

 python webcam_detection.py

-Files in the Repository
+Files in the Repository:
 webcam_detection.py: Script for real-time detection using the webcam. face_eye_and_smile_detection.py: Script for detecting faces, eyes, and smiles in static images.

-How It Works
+How It Works?
 Detection Framework:

 The scripts utilize OpenCV’s pre-trained Haar Cascade classifiers for detecting: